Dubai Majesty

 Dubai Majesty (foaled March 19, 2005) is a retired Champion racemare best known for winning the 2010 Breeders' Cup Filly & Mare Sprint and being the only two-time winner of the Winning Colors Stakes.

 Background

 Dubai Majesty is a dark bay nearly black mare sired by Essence of Dubai, whose sire was Pulpit.
 Her dam Great Majesty's descendants include U. S. Racing Hall of Fame inductee Ta Wee.

-Career
+Racing career

 2-3-year-old-season

 Dubai Majesty only had 1 victory as a two-year-old, but as a 3-year-old she began to run in stakes race company starting with a second-place finish in the Azalea Stakes at Florida's Calder Race Course.
 She then ran third in the Raven Run Stakes at Keeneland as well as in the Indiana Oaks at Hoosier Park.